Lucia Reining: Education and career

 Ivan Egry as a faculty mentor, earning a diploma there in 1985.
-She did her doctoral studies with Rodolfo Del Sole at the University of Rome Tor Vergata, completing her Ph.D. in 1991.
+Reining completed her doctoral studies with Rodolfo Del Sole at the University of Rome Tor Vergata, completing her Ph.D. in 1991.

 After a Marie-Curie postdoctoral fellowship at the Centre Européen de Calcul Atomique et Moléculaire in Orsay, Reining became a researcher for the CNRS in 1992.
-She was promoted to director of research in 2002, and to director of research exceptional class in 2016.
+She was promoted to director of research in 2002, and to director of research in 2016.

+Lucia Reining is one of the founding members of the European Theoretical Spectroscopy Facility.

 Recognition

 Reining won the CNRS Silver Medal in 2003.
 She was elected as a Fellow of the American Physical Society (APS) in 2007, after a nomination from the APS Division of Computational Physics, "for her fundamental contributions to ab initio computation of spectroscopic properties of solids, employing many-electron Green's function and time-dependent density functional approaches".

 She was the 2020 winner of the Gentner-Kastler Prize of the Société Française de Physique and German Physical Society.